MattTWakefield/CRR_2018/README.md

 ###ResponseTimes.R

-Uses the cv.RMD file to generate response time data.
+Uses the cv.RMD file to generate response time data for fire calls.